Partitioned Least Squares: Introduction

 In some application domains, partitioning the variables in non-overlapping subsets is beneficial either as a way to insert human knowledge into the regression analysis task or to further improve model interpretability.
 When considering high-dimensionality data, grouping variables together is also a natural way to make it easier to reason about the data and the regression result.
 As an example, consider a regression task where the dependent variable is the score achieved by students in an University or College exam.
 A natural way to group the dependent variables is to divide them into two groups where one contains the variables which represent a student's effort in the specific exam (hours spent studying, number of lectures attended...), while another contains the variables related to previous effort and background (number of previous exams passed, number of years spent at University or College, grade average...).
 Assuming all these variables could be measured accurately, it might be interesting to know how much each group of variables contributes to the student's score.
 As a further example, when analyzing complex chemical compounds, it is possible to group together fine-grained features to obtain a partition which refers to high-level properties of the compound (such as structural, interactive and bond-forming among others), and knowing how much each high-level property contributes to the result of the analysis is often of great practical value~\citep{caron13block}.
+The LIMPET dataset that we introduce in Section~\ref{sec:experiments} is a clear-cut example of problems with such structure.
+In the LIMPET dataset, we have a large number of features that can be grouped in well understood high-level structures and where variables in each group necessarily have to contribute in the same direction (i.e., positively or negatively) to the prediction of lipophilicity of the compound under study.

-In this paper we introduce a variation on the linear regression problem which allows for partitioning variables into meaningful groups.
-The parameters obtained by solving the problem allow one to easily assess the contribution of each group to the dependent variable as well as the importance of each element of the group.
+In this paper, we present a novel variation of linear regression that incorporates feature partitioning into discernible groups.
+This adapted formulation empowers the analyst to exclude unwanted, unrealistic solutions wherein features within a group are assigned parameters of contrary signs.
+Thus, the analyst is able to inject domain-specific knowledge into the model.
+Furthermore, the parameters obtained by solving the problem allow one to easily assess the contribution of each group to the dependent variable as well as the importance of each element of the group.

 The newly introduced problem is not easy to solve and indeed we will prove the non-convexity of the objective, and the NP-completeness of the problem itself.
 In Section~\ref{sec:algorithms} we introduce two possible algorithms to solve the problem.
 One is based on an Alternate Convex Search method~\citep{wendell1976minimization}, where the optimization of the parameters is iterative and can get trapped into local minima; the other is based on a reformulation of the original problem into an exponential number of sub-problems, where the exponent is the cardinality $K$ of the partition.
 We prove convergence of the alternating least square algorithm and the global optimality of the result returned by the second approach.
 We also provide guidance for building a branch and bound~\citep{lawler1966branch} solution that might be useful when the cardinality of the partition is too large to use the exact algorithm.